Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Rubic.md

   - Instead of synergyzing with other cards, it only relyzes on them being present to boost its own ATK.
   - It requires exactly 3 materials, while the rest of the [Link monsters](#Link-Monsters) higher than Link-1 require exactly 2 materials.
   - It is the only Link monster with Link Arrows in the cardinal directions.
+- Field Spells cannot be moved to other zones, which makes them immune to many of the archetype’s effects.
 - A high proportion of the card art is, in fact, shamelessly stolen from existing *Yu-Gi-Oh!* cards.
   - Those archetypes include protively [Mathmech] and [Topologic], as well as [Deskbot], [Cubic] (the ironicity, I know), [Tindangle], and varical [Cyberse] support.